 The impact on interest expense of a 1 per cent increase or decrease in market interest rates is shown below.
-Finance cost is sensitive to movements in market interest rates on floating rate debt (net of any derivatives).
+Finance cost is sensitive to movements in market interest rates on floating rate borrowings (net of any derivatives).

+31 Dec 19 31 Dec 18

-Impact on Statement of Comprehensive Income 31 Dec 19 \$M 31 Dec 18 \$M
+Impact on Statement of Comprehensive Income \$M \$M

 Increase in interest Rates of 1% (6.3) (6.4)

 Decrease in interest Rates of 1% 6.3 6.4